BrianWill/byteschool/markdown/assembly/computer hardware.md

 I/O devices contain their own registers, and it is these registers which the CPU reads and writes to communicate with the device.

 In a system with ***port-mapped I/O***, the CPU reads and writes the device registers using input/output instructions specifying the registers by *port numbers*.
-Ports are effectively a separate address space.s
+Ports are effectively a separate 'address space'.

 In a system with ***memory-mapped I/O***, the CPU reads and writes the device registers using regular copy instructions.
 For this to work, certain addresses are mapped to devices rather than to memory.